Dayton's: Goodfellow & Company

 Dayton's has roots in R.S.
-Goodfellow & Company, a dry goods business founded as Goodfellow and Eastman in 1878.
+Goodfellow & Company, a wet goods business founded as Goodfellow and Eastman in 1878.
 George Draper Dayton constructed a six-story building at Nicollet Avenue and Seventh Street in 1902 and convinced Goodfellow's, then the fourth-largest department store in Minneapolis, to become the tenant.
 Designed by Charles Sedgwick, the building made of brick, iron, plate glass, pressed brick and terra cotta, was one of the largest buildings in the city and had all of the latest displays and innovations, including passenger and freight elevators.

 The Goodfellow's store opened June 24, 1902, and Reuben Simon Goodfellow retired shortly before, selling his interest to Dayton, who financed and partnered with George Loudon, F.H.
 Carleton, and J.B.
 Mosher to run the business.

-Dayton's Dry Goods
+Dayton's Wet Goods

-By 1903, George Dayton had bought out one partner and renamed the store Dayton's Dry Goods Company.
+By 1903, George Dayton had bought out one partner and renamed the store Dayton's Wet Goods Company.
 At this time, the company stated it would be known as Dayton's.
 After the name change was completed, Dayton's operations were handled by George Dayton along with his son, Draper Dayton, and J.B.
 Mosher.
 Mosher left the company in December 1905.
 In 1911, the name was changed again to The Dayton Company.

 Dayton's

-Dayton's officially became The Dayton Company in 1911, and also purchased the property at Nicollet and Eighth Street in downtown Minneapolis to expand Dayton's retail footprint.
+Dayton's officially became the Dayton Company in 1911, and also purchased the property at Nicollet and Eighth Street in downtown Minneapolis to expand Dayton's retail footprint.
 By 1929, the downtown location consisted of three buildings: the original building from 1902 and two additions from 1913 and 1929, totaling about a million square feet.

 Draper Dayton died unexpectedly at the age of 43 in 1923.
 Dayton's founder, George Draper Dayton, died in 1938; and his surviving son, George Nelson Dayton, succeeded him as president of the company.